-This bill amends various sections of the Nebraska Revised Statutes to enhance protections for frontline behavioral health providers, health care workers, and public safety officers by prohibiting assaults against them and establishing new classifications for assault offenses.
-Key insertions include definitions for "frontline behavioral health provider" and "public safety officer," which broaden the scope of individuals protected under these laws.
-The bill categorizes assaults against these groups into first, second, and third-degree offenses, each with specified criteria and felony classifications, replacing previous classifications that included emergency responders and certain employees.
-Additionally, it mandates that health care and behavioral health facilities display warnings about the serious consequences of assaulting these workers.
+This bill amends various sections of the Nebraska Revised Statutes to enhance protections for frontline behavioral health providers, health care workers, and public safety officers by prohibiting assaults against them.
+It introduces new definitions for these roles and redefines existing terms related to health care professionals.
+The bill categorizes assaults against these individuals into first, second, and third-degree offenses, establishing corresponding felony classifications.
+Additionally, it mandates that health care and behavioral health facilities display warnings about the serious consequences of assaulting these workers, emphasizing that such actions may be punishable as felonies.

 Statutes affected: